-AV Arboriculture can improve the health of a tree with our soil decompaction service using an Air SpadeTM.
+Arbor Vitae Arboriculture can improve the health of a tree with our soil decompaction service using an Air SpadeTM.

 Our arborists and arboriculture consultants can advise on how to best maintain filtration of air and water to trees on development sites, however, if a rooting area becomes compacted it should be de-compacted as soon as possible to help the tree survive.

 Soil de-compaction with Air Spade is a fast and extremely beneficial remedy.
 The purpose-built excavation tool penetrates soil with compressed air that expands rapidly to fracture the soil.
 This creates more suitable conditions for the tree to metabolise with minimal damage to the woody tree roots.